 Dining & Nightlife

-When considering your dining options we always advise, call first either for reservations or to check availability for the time you want to eat.
+When considering your dining options, we always advise, call first, especially, when traveling to locations outside of Carbondale.
+Either for reservations or to check availability for the time you want to eat.

 Starting with the places that are closest you have:

 On scenic Skyline drive, about 15 minutes from the Inn.
 This cozy log cabin bar and grille has live music, karaoke and lots of great outdoor seating.
-The view from the back deck is amazing.
-The lodge is unique in that, some dishes are served with a hot lava rock, so you can cook your meal right at the table.
+The view from the back deck is fantastic.
+The lodge is unique in that; some dishes are served with a hot lava rock so that you can cook your meal right at the table.
 Imagine cooking your steak to that perfect temperature!

 Orchards and Farm Markets

-Lipe Orchard and Bass Farms offer great, in season, local and home grown fruits and vegetables.
+Lipe Orchard and Bass Farms offer great, in season, local and homegrown fruits and vegetables.
 Close to the Inn, these are great options when shopping for a cottage stay or for some fresh goodies to take home.
-Flamm Orchards, in season, has great peach cobbler a la mode.
-Rendleman Orchard opens July 1st and their website actually tells you what they currently have available.
+Flamm Orchards, in season, has excellent peach cobbler a la mode.
+Rendleman Orchard opens July 1st, and their website tells you what they currently have available.

-In our opinion this is the best gourmet food in the area.
-The Chef and owner is internationally trained and the food, service, and atmosphere is what you would expect from a restaurant of this caliber, exceptional!
-If you are a foodie this is the place to go.
+In our opinion, this is the best gourmet food in the area.
+The Chef and owner are internationally trained, and the food, service, and atmosphere are what you would expect from a restaurant of this caliber, exceptional!
+If you are a foodie, this is the place to go.
 Priced accordingly.

-All make our list of places we frequent because they have good food, when we are running errands and shopping in the area.
-Thai Taste for a nice sit down dinner or we often go for take out.
+All make our list of places we frequent because they have good food when we are running errands and shopping in the area.
+Thai Taste for a nice sit-down dinner or we often go to take out.
 The Longbranch offers vegetarian food and delicious bakery items and is very reasonably priced.
-Fujiyama right next to Kroger, is convenient and has good sushi.
+Fujiyama right next to Kroger is convenient and has good sushi.

-What can we say, if you haven’t been to Fuzzys for a drink and you have been to Southern Illinois, you have to come back and put it on your list.
-This is a bar’s bar with pool tables, no windows and an ATM.
+What can we say, if you haven’t been to Fuzzy’s for a drink and you have been to Southern Illinois, you have to come back and put it on your list.
+A bar’s bar with pool tables, no windows, and an ATM.

-Authentic Mexican take out.
-Tables are available and you may have to wait but it is definitely worth it.
-Walk across the street and check out Anthilll Gallery while you wait.
+Authentic Mexican takeout.
+Tables are available, and you may have to wait, but it is worth it.

-Famous for it’s BBQ the Murphysboro location is the best.
-Lots of memorabilia, from famous folks that have visited this iconic location, adorn the walls.
-If you like BBQ you won’t want to miss this one!
+Famous for its BBQ the Murphysboro location is the best.
+Lots of memorabilia, from famous folks that have visited this iconic place, adorn the walls.
+If you like BBQ, you won’t want to miss this one!